itsmir24/Data-Visualization/README.md

-# Power-BI
+﻿# Power-BI
 These are the projects I have worked on:
 1. Optimizing Sales & Operational Data of Retail Company: The objective is to analyze the sales and operational data of a retail company to identify trends, measure performance, and uncover insights that can drive strategic decision-making.
 This analysis aims to optimize sales strategies, improve customer satisfaction, and enhance overall business profitability.

 2. Coffee shop's sales operations: The objective is to enhance inventory management and promotional methods, it focuses on detecting sales trends, top-performing goods, and seasonal patterns.
 To better target marketing campaigns and foster client loyalty, it also seeks to improve customer insights.

+3.Supermarket Sales: Analysing supermarket sales data to uncover patterns in customer behaviour, product performance, and regional sales trends using advanced geospatial analysis, DAX calculations, and dynamic visualizations.
+This analysis aims to drive strategic decisions and enhance market competitiveness

 Sales Trends Analysis:
 Monthly Sales Trend: Plot total sales by month to identify seasonal trends and peak months.